 Macros provide access to element fields within the UML model and are also used to structure the generated output.
-All macros are enclosed within percent (%) signs in the form of:
+All macros are enclosed within percent (%) signs, as shown:

 %<macroname>%

 In general, macros (including the % delimiters) are substituted for literal text in the output.
 For example, consider this item from the Class Declaration template: